 The easiest way to visualize the role of an accounting department in managing loyalty program liability is to consider the following parallel: If loyalty program liability were a fire, accountants would be the firefighters tasked with putting it out.
 Wielding deferred revenue as a firefighter would a hose, it’s the job of accountants to carefully select just how much to defer.
 If they defer too little, the flames of the liability will burn through the company’s income.
 Deferring too much, however, will flood the company with “stuck” revenue.

 Fortunately, there are ways for accounting departments to correctly forecast how much revenue they’ll need to set aside in order to mitigate incoming liability without creating a trail of stuck revenue in their wake.
-Read on to discover the three things every accountant needs to know about loyalty program liabilities.
+Read on to discover the three things every accountant needs to know about accounting for loyalty program liability.

 1. There are new standards to keep in mind